 You'll want a pen and paper handy to write down your numbers.
 I printed this out on card stock, put packing tape on either side to “laminate” it, and taped it to my bike for easy reference.
 You'll eventually kind of learn the equivalent numbers, but this helps a lot at first!
 Again, you can use the numbers you see from my bike as a jumping off point, but almost every bike is different – I really recommend checking your resistance yourself.

-(NOTE: I have a newer post that goes into way more detail on converting resistance from Peloton to IC4 – click here to see!)
+(NOTE: I have post that goes into way more detail on converting resistance from Peloton to IC4 if you're using the Kinetic app – click here to see!)

 Ok – this was supposed to be one big post, but I went WAY overboard on details, so I decided to split it into two posts!
 The second part of this DIY Peloton How-To (including how to actually setup a workout and my pros/cons of having this setup vs a Peloton) can be found here.